-Materials provide instructional methods that offer some variety of learning and appeal to learner interests and needs.
+Materials provide instructional methods that offer a variety of learning and appeal to learner interests and needs.
 Instructional approaches offer consistency and continuity in approaching mastery of content; however, the variety of strategies and activities remains minimal.
-Although it mentions flexible grouping, the materials do not provide teachers with guidance as to when students should participate as a whole class, small groups, or as individuals.
+Although there are mentions of flexible grouping, teachers are not always guided as to when students should participate as a whole class, small groups, or individuals.
 Not enough new teacher supports exist to achieve effective implementation.